MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ```

 ### Parameters
- [in] *bUpdateData*
+*bUpdateData*<br/>
- TRUE to specify that the modified property data must be validated when the edit operation is complete; otherwise, FALSE.
+[in] TRUE to specify that the modified property data must be validated when the edit operation is complete; otherwise, FALSE.
 The default value is TRUE.

 ### Return Value
  TRUE if the edit operation ends successfully; FALSE if the modified property data is not valid or if the editing operation should continue.